PoojaFirmware/CPrograms/Readme.md

 1. Decimal to binary, octal, hexadecimal
 2. binary, octal, hexadecimal to decimal

+# Important concepts
+1. Regarding return
+   1. return 0; : Indicates successful execution.
+   2. return 1; : Indicates an error occurred.
+   3. return -1;: Indicates a specific type of error or abnormal termination.
+   4. return;   : Used in functions with void return type, not valid in main.

 # Programs from Exercise
 1. Accept 2 numbers, if the 1st number is greater than 2nd number then print the difference else print sum of 2 sum numbers using ternary operator.